Have specific questions? Contact us to speak to one of our experienced team members.

 In October, my “heavy” weights were 10-lb. dumbbells.
 One month later, I was buying 15s.
 Two months later, I started using 20-lb. dumbbells, and I felt amazingly strong!
 Routine tasks like carrying a heavy laundry basket or lifting a case of water became so much easier.
 Plus, my clothes were fitting differently, and I could tell my body had changed a lot.

-For staying slim, Phil taught me that increasing muscle mass would boost my resting metabolism so my body would be burning calories for more extended periods than doing cardio alone.
-Phil also encouraged me to increase my protein intake to help with muscle development.
+For staying slim, my Coach taught me that increasing muscle mass would boost my resting metabolism so my body would be burning calories for more extended periods than doing cardio alone.
+My Coach also encouraged me to increase my protein intake to help with muscle development.
 He taught me that protein not only helps you build and maintain metabolism-revving muscle tissue but it also temporarily increases your metabolism after you eat it.

 To keep me motivated to workout, I’ve been making it part of my morning routine.
 I’ve found that it’s easier to make it happen if I don’t give my brain a chance to find an excuse to skip it—coffee and then a workout – nothing in between.
 If I get sidetracked, it’s likely the workout won’t happen.

-I’m so grateful for Phil’s guidance and encouragement.
+I’m so grateful for ConectCare3’s guidance and encouragement.
 Without his help, I would still be using outdated information, and I would be struggling to see results.
-Thanks to him, I’m stronger than I’ve ever been, and I feel wonderful!
+Thanks to them, I’m stronger than I’ve ever been, and I feel wonderful!